What is i-tri?

-- Southampton Intermediate School- girls meet on MONDAYS during 10th period and then after school until 5pm (they are transported to and from SYS for fitness session- Empowerment Session is at SIS and parent pick up is at SIS at 5pm – (except for 4 evening family nutrition sessions- parents join girls at 5:30-7) AND Saturday triathlon training at the EH YMCA from 1:30-4pm
+- Pierson Middle School- Tuesdays after school pick up is at 5pm (except for evening family nutrition sessions- parents join girls at 5:30-7) AND Saturday triathlon training at the EH YMCA from 1:30-4pm

-- Pierson Middle School (Sag Harbor)- girls meet on TUESDAYS after school for Empowerment Session, followed by fitness session with pick up at the school at 5pm (except for 4 evening family nutrition sessions- parents join girls at 5:30-7) AND Saturday triathlon training at the EH YMCA from 1:30-4pm
+- Southampton Intermediate School- Thursday after school pick up is 5pm (except for evening family nutrition sessions- parents join girls at 5:30-7) AND Saturday triathlon training at the EH YMCA from 1:30-4pm

-- Montauk School- girls meet on THURSDAYS in-school during lunch/recess for Empowerment Session and afterschool they are transported via bus to and from the Montauk Community Church for Fitness session.
-(4 evening family nutrition sessions- parents join girls at school 5:30-7) AND Saturday triathlon training at the EH YMCA from 1:30-4pm
+- Tuckahoe School- Thursdays after school at Southampton Intermediate School girls will take a bus to SIS and then pick up is 5pm(except for evening family nutrition sessions- parents join girls at 5:30-7) AND Saturday triathlon training at the EH YMCA from 1:30-4pm

-- Springs School- girls meet on THURSDAYS in-school during lunch/recess for Empowerment Session and after school they walk/run to the Springs Presbyterian Church for Fitness session- pick-up at school at 5pm – (except for 4 evening family nutrition sessions- parents join girls at 5:30-7) AND Saturday triathlon training at the EH YMCA from 1:30-4pm
+- Springs School- Thursday in-school during lunch/recess for Empowerment Session and after school they walk/run to the Springs Presbyterian Church for Fitness session- pick-up at school at 5pm (except for evening family nutrition sessions- parents join girls at 5:30-7) AND Saturday triathlon training at the EH YMCA from 1:30-4pm

 We realize that things come up (illness, family emergencies, travel, etc) and so we are lenient about Excused Absences- as long as the family lets us know via TEXT or EMAIL ahead of time that their daughter will be missing a particular session.